 Canada’s first MVNO: dotmobile

-After incorporating in 2018 and applying in 2019, dotmobile received CRTC approval in January 2021 to become Canada’s first full Mobile Virtual Network Operator.
+After incorporating in 2018 and applying in early 2019, dotmobile received CRTC approval in January 2021 to become Canada’s first full Mobile Virtual Network Operator.

 While they aren’t yet providing wireless services, everything will be done entirely through an app – no waiting in queues at call centres or lining up in stores.
 Their pay-as-you-go plans will let you set spending limits, donate extra data to a friend, pause or cancel your service.

 They signed their first wholesale network agreement with Iristel in September 2020 to provide service in the far north and northern Quebec, but have a long way to go to becoming a national provider.
 They didn’t get a green light from the CRTC decision, but it did open the possibility to purchase wholesale access to national networks through a regional provider.

 MVNOs in other countries

 In the US, there are 139 MVNOs including brands such as Google Fi, Straight Talk, Mint Mobile and Ting which have consistently received higher customer satisfaction scores from consumers.

 MVNOs generally capture between 5% and 30% of the markets that they enter.
 In the US, MVNOs serve 7 out of 100 wireless subscribers, while in Japan, the market share of MVNOs is 12.2% and in the UK it is 15.9%.
 In many instances, there were price reductions after MVNOs entered the market, particularly for the youth market or the prepaid, lower-cost service market.